Tekuneintaake/Kiribati-Connect/readme.md

 🎯 Purpose

-- Connect IKiribati across Kiribati, outside world, and the diaspora
+- Connect IKiribati across Aranuka, Tarawa, Kiribati, and the diaspora
 - Share stories, news, and moments of life
 - Be easy to use — even on slow internet
 - Be 100% free, with no ads or data tracking